 Grade Point Average (GPA)

 UF College of Dentistry does not have a minimum GPA requirement.
 However, good grades are important indicators of academic potential.
 Put yourself in a strong position in the application cycle by earning high grades, especially in your science courses.
-The Entering Class of 2018 averaged a 3.68 science GPA and a 3.74 cumulative GPA.
+To view the entering class

 The Admissions Committee understands the GPA number alone doesn’t tell the full story; GPA trend and course load are also very important.
 An applicant with a low GPA can still be competitive in the applicant pool if they have a well-established upward grade trend.
 Additionally, an applicant with a GPA in line with our entering class average may not be competitive if they have a downward grade trend.

 The Admissions Committee does not give preference to any specific majors.
 We have a strong history of admitting students with a variety of science and non-science majors.
 Students are free to choose a major of study in any area they find interesting.
 However, you will need to pay particular consideration to how challenging it may be to register for our science-heavy prerequisite courses when deciding on which major to pursue.

 Prerequisites are to be completed with a grade of C or higher prior to matriculation (not required to apply).
 It is important to complete most of the prerequisites before applying in order to show the admissions committee your level of performance.
 View the full list of our prerequisite courses.

 Here is a suggested course plan for traditional applicants to complete prerequisite courses before matriculation.
 Please keep in mind that the prerequisite courses listed are specific to the University of Florida College of Dentistry.
 If you plan to apply to multiple dental schools, be sure to visit each school’s website for information about their specific prerequisite courses.

 Q:How can you be sure that dentistry is the right profession for you?